4 Powerful Ways Praying Grandparents Make a Difference

 I am one of those grandchildren.
 Before I was born, my great-grandfather prayed for me from halfway around the world.
 That comforts me.

 I was also convicted by my great-grandfather’s letter.
 How do my prayers shape my twelve grandchildren’s lives?
 How can I learn to pray effectively for them?
+Here are 4 powerful ways praying over your grandchildren can make a world of difference in their lives.

 1. Pray God’s Word for Our Grandchildren